Top

 • Strong ties with local health care agencies that support student and new graduate employment

 Your professors will come from nursing and other disciplines.
-All the Nursing professors are members in good standing with the College of Nurses of Ontario and have a wide variety of clinical and professional experience.
-Some professors continue to actively work in their field outside the College, including as Nurse Practitioners.
-In-class professors hold a Master’s degree and many have PhDs and are engaged in research and scholarship.
-The majority of clinical and lab instructors have Bachelor’s degrees.
+All Nursing professors are members in good standing with the College of Nurses of Ontario and have a wide variety of clinical and professional experience.
+Most professors continue to actively work in their field outside the College, including acute care and community areas.
+In-class professors hold a minimum of a Master’s degree and many have PhDs.
+All faculty are engaged in research and scholarship, presenting this at provincial, national, and international levels.
+All clinical and lab instructors have Bachelor’s degrees.

 Our diverse student population includes students directly from high school, people pursuing nursing as a second career, or after previous post-secondary education.

 Our state-of-the-art labs are integrated into all four years of the program.
 In the nursing labs, students will practice skills and engage in simulation scenarios that facilitate the progression of skills from basic care to complex patient and family situations.
-All labs have been recently renovated and include new high-fidelity mannequins.
-All three campuses have level 2 microbiology labs, and wellequipped anatomy and physiology labs.
+All labs include high-fidelity mannequins and specialty labs for critical care, the OR, and Home Suites.
+All three campuses have level 2 microbiology labs, and well equipped anatomy and physiology labs.
 Take a virtual tour of our campuses using the links below:

 SLC BScN Fall 2021 Map